3-year-old struck and killed by car at Buddhist temple in East Akron - NewsBreak

 Guenther said there was a children's event at the temple, located at 1195 Palmetto Ave., and two drivers in cars were stopped next to each other talking in a gravel parking lot.

-The girl ran outside and across the parking lot as the vehicles began pulling away from each other, and a vehicle struck the girl as it was pulling away, knocking her to the ground, around 2:10 p.m.
+The girl ran outside and across the parking lot as the vehicles began pulling away from each other around 2:10 p.m.
 Monday, Guenther said.
+Htaw ran into the path of a Honda CRV, which struck her, knocking her to the ground, police said.

+The police department said the driver of the CRV, a 42-year-old woman, was unaware she struck the child.

-The Akron Police Department is investigating the incident, but Guenther said it appears it was an accident.
+Speed and alcohol don't appear to be factors in the incident.
+The Akron Police Department said the incident remains under investigation, but Guenther said it appears it was an accident.

 Comments / 1